Adalab/modulo-2-evaluacion-final-yanirafr/README.md

 This is the page I made for the **module 2: javascript final evaluation** for the **Adalab** front-end course.

-We needed to make a website for browsing tv-shows and saving them in your favourite list.
+We needed to make a website for browsing tv-shows and saving them into your favourite list.

 ### Basic structure: